-Within residential aged care a sense of freedom was referred to by many interviewees; the ability to
+Within residential aged care a sense of freedom was referred to by many interviewees; the ability to relinquish former obligations to care for others or themselves at a practical level and to focus on what brought them joy on a daily basis.
+People talked about "doing as they pleased" and this being "their time".

-"their time".